Opera Columbus: Productions

-The company currently offers three fully staged opera productions and an educational outreach program during an annual season that runs from October through May, one of which is a featured new work.
+The company currently offers three to four fully staged opera productions and an educational outreach program during an annual season that runs from September through May, one of which is a featured new work.
 Performances are offered in Downtown Columbus and in partnership with the Columbus Association for the Performing Arts.

 Opera Columbus collaborates with other organizations, including Against the Grain Theatre (Toronto), Apollo's Fire Baroque Orchestra (Cleveland), BalletMet (Columbus), the Banff Centre for Arts and Creativity, the Columbus Symphony Orchestra, Company XIV (New York), and ProMusica Chamber Orchestra (Columbus).

 History

 Opera Columbus was chartered in September 1981 with productions of Tosca, Il trovatore, and Don Giovanni, in the same year.
 Its current general director and CEO is Julia Noulin-Mérat, having begun her tenure with the 2021 season.

 Opera Columbus has an artistic collaboration with the Artist Diploma for Opera Studies (ADOS) program at the Juilliard School.
 Launched in 2016–2017, this collaboration is bringing Juilliard ADOS artists to Columbus to perform in principal roles in Opera Columbus' mainstage productions.
 In addition to fulfilling Opera Columbus' mission to support and develop emerging talent, this relationship also benefits local audiences, bringing such artists to the Columbus stage, often in their role debuts.

 Their K-12 education programs include in-school children's opera performances and workshops, Southern Theatre tours, student discount tickets, and new programs like concerts in the classroom and opera rehearsals.

-In 2021, Opera Columbus announced their inaugural Crane Directing Fellowship specifically for BIPOC artists.
+In 2021, Opera Columbus announced their inaugural Crane Directing Fellowship specifically for underrepresented artists.
+In 2023, the OC board announced they were extending Julia Noulin-Mérat's contract for another 2 years (5 total).
+In 2024, Opera Columbus named Dr Everett McCorvey its inaugural principal guest conductor with a three-year contract.

-Opera Columbus is a non-profit organization overseen by an independent board of directors with an operating budget of $1.2M.
+Opera Columbus is a non-profit organization overseen by an independent board of directors with an operating budget of $1.7M.
 Its main offices are located in the Ohio Theatre building at 55 E. State St. Their mantra is "Make it Yours".